3 Students Taken to Hospital After Eating Edible at Boston School

 Three Boston students were taken to the hospital Tuesday afternoon after eating edibles, Boston police said.

 Police said they were called to Henderson Upper School in Dorchester around 12:40 p.m.
-The students were taken to the hospital.
+The students were taken to the hospital as a precaution.
 No information on their conditions was immediately released.

 Earlier this month a middle school student at the Tobin School in Roxbury was taken to the hospital after eating an edible.